-$\verb"exit_on_error ncpcon volume DFSVOL"$

-exit_on_error status_secondary_ipaddress 192.168.100.71

-exit_on_error rcnovell-dfs status

-exit 0
+exit_on_error status_fs /dev/pool/POOL1 /opt/novell/nss/mnt/.pools/POOL1 nsspool exit_on_error ncpcon volume DFSVOL exit_on_error status_secondary_ipaddress 192.168.100.71 exit on error rcnovell-dfs status exit 0

 - 8 Add the nss admin user of every Linux node in the cluster on which VLDB is expected to run as a trustee to the container configured as the Management Context in Step 4.
 The nssadmin user object must be in the same container as its server and the username format is servnameadmin.context.
 For example, if the server name is server1.ou1.mycompany, the nssadmin username is server1admin.ou1.mycompany - 8a In iManager, select Rights > Modify Trustees. - 8b Select the container configured as the Management Context in Step 4, then click OK.